nirjarigandhi/playWriter/README.md

 After the 3 decoding layers there was one matrix of (768, 10086) used to bring the outputs back to the original embedding size.

-In total after using pytorch to count, there are 40852992 trainable parameters
+In total after using pytorch to count, there are 40,852,992 trainable weights

 Using Pytorch to count: